-Dartmoor boasts over 26 miles of stunning rivers cutting across the Moor.
-Much of this is made up of the East and West Dart and their tributaries as they make their way South to join the River Dart.
+Set amidst the Dartmoor National Park is an impressive network of some of Britain’s most beautiful rivers, extending to some 26 miles and comprising much of the East and West Dart and their tributaries, as they make their way South to join the River Dart.
 Dartmoor also features stretches of both the Teign and Taw.
-All these rivers feature not only fantastic scenery and valuable habitat for amazing wildlife but are also home to some of the finest fly-fishing stretches in the country.
-Famous for wild brown trout, sea trout and salmon, Dartmoor rivers offer unrivalled surroundings for fly fishing.
+All these rivers feature not only fantastic scenery and valuable habitat for amazing wildlife, but are also home to some of the finest fly fishing stretches in the country.
+Famous for wild brown trout, sea trout and salmon, Dartmoor rivers offer unrivalled surroundings.

 Salmon: 1 February – 30 September